hashicorp/Jase/consul-vms/cts/README.md

 ```
 consul-terraform-sync start -config-file task.hcl
 ```
-you will see that cts is no watching and waiting for changes
+you will see that cts is now watching and waiting for changes

 ![Alt text](image-4.png)